Joe Calzaghe vs. Roy Jones Jr.

-Joe Calzaghe vs. Roy Jones Jr., billed as Battle of the Superpowers, was a boxing light-heavyweight superfight.
-The fight was held on November 8, 2008, at Madison Square Garden.
-The fight was for Calzaghe's Ring light-heavyweight championship.
+Joe Calzaghe vs. Roy Jones Jr., billed as Battle of the Superpowers, was a professional boxing match contested on November 8, 2008, for The Ring Light heavyweight championship.

 It ultimately proved to be Calzaghe's final professional bout, as he announced his retirement on February 5, 2009.

-Build-up
+Background

 After Calzaghe's split-decision points victory over Bernard Hopkins (see Bernard Hopkins vs. Joe Calzaghe), and Jones's victory over Félix Trinidad, the two signed to fight each other for the Ring magazine light-heavyweight championship of the world.
 After having been originally scheduled for September 20, 2008, the fight was rescheduled when Calzaghe injured his wrist in training.
 The bout was then rescheduled for November 8, 2008.

 The fight received considerable media coverage, including the HBO pre-publicity series, 24/7, in three episodes.